-The Boston Acoustics bookshelf speakers are magnetically shielded, a feature that can be important particularly in home theater applications.
-A speaker's magnets can cause interference when placed near a CRT television or monitor, and such shielding serves to prevent it.
-The five-way binding posts allow for great cable connections whether you're using bare wire, single or dual banana plugs, or spade or pin connectors.
-They’re also gold plated which, though it likely doesn’t improve the quality of the connection, does tend to minimize the possibility of corrosion.
+These bookshelf speakers are magnetically shielded, a feature that can be particularly important in home theater applications.
+A speaker's magnets can cause interference when you place the speaker near a CRT television or monitor, but magnetic shielding prevents it.
+The five-way binding posts allow for great cable connections, whether you're using bare wire, single or dual banana plugs, or spade or pin connectors.

 These bookshelf speakers are of the bass reflex design, which typically produces more bass than otherwise equivalent acoustic suspension speakers.
 The design uses pressure produced by the rearward movement of the low-frequency driver to produce additional sound and route it out an external port.
-It’s typically found that the trade-off for more bass is muddier bass, but we found these speakers to produce sound that is generally clean and appealing.
+Typically, the trade-off for more bass is muddier bass, but these speakers generally produce clean and appealing sound.

 Cosmetically, there are two available finishes.
-The cherry vinyl appears to be somewhat unnaturally red, but the black ash is comparable to that available on competing products.
+The cherry vinyl appears somewhat unnaturally red, but the black ash is similar to that of competing products.

-Customer support can be contacted by email or telephone during specified business hours.
-We note that the telephone number is not toll-free.
-The owner manual is available online and the company's website includes a FAQs section.
+You can contact customer support by email or telephone during specified business hours.
+The telephone number is not toll-free, though.
+The user manual is available online, and the company's website includes a FAQs section.
 These speakers are covered by an impressive five-year warranty.